 Environmentally friendly: HAPS can run exclusively on solar power for long periods, connecting people with almost no environmental impact.

-Spectrum harmonization and utilization is facilitated by common worldwide identifications.
+Spectrum harmonization and utilization is facilitated by common worldwide designations.
 International regulatory flexibility can enable improvements in global connectivity by encouraging national regulators to permit operation of higher-speed Internet access services over new, complementary platforms, while ensuring protection of existing services.
 Additionally, harmonization of spectrum promotes economies of scale and commonality of equipment.

-BROADBAND HAPS (specific applications)

-Broadband HAPS for specific applications are designed to focus on multiple usage cases, including:
+Broadband HAPS can also be used for:

 Response to natural disasters.

 Fire detection, monitoring, and firefighting.

-Law enforcement with communication needs across ocal actors and regional headquarters.
+Law enforcement with communication needs across local actors and regional headquarters.

 Resource exploration missions for communication between exploration teams and regional home base.